-The authors conclude that treatment interruption can be conducted safely-with no lasting negative impact on clinical, immunologic, immune activation or virologic parameters-when appropriately designed, including frequent monitoring and appropriate duration, eligibility and re-initiation criteria.
-The cited authors of the meta-analysis and assessments of ATI impacts described above specifically note that appropriate re-initiation criteria should allow for viral spikes (ie, without re-initiating ART prematurely) that may be necessary to elicit the ART-free, virologic suppression potential of immunomodulatory interventions, like bnAbs (73, 78-82).
+The authors conclude that treatment interruption can be conducted safely-with no lasting negative impact on clinical, immunologic, immune activation or virologic parameters-when appropriately designed with frequent monitoring and appropriate duration, eligibility and re-initiation criteria.
+The cited authors of the meta-analysis and assessments of ATI impacts described above specifically note that appropriate re-initiation criteria should allow for viral spikes (ie, without re-initiating ART prematurely) that may be necessary to elicit the ART-free, virologic suppression potential of immunomodulatory interventions, like bnAbs (18, 21, 93, 98-100).

 The mitigation of risk in treatment interruptions relies on the optimal implementation of eligibility assessment, monitoring, timely ART re-initiation, and other risk mitigation practices.
 An assessment of site capacity to implement these aspects of the treatment interruption design-for example, capacity for weekly and biweekly clinic visits, including retention and adherence metrics thus far, and access to ART for timely re-initiation, including metrics of initial ART uptake-was completed prior to the determination of participating sites.
 Ongoing monitoring of the implementation of these risk mitigation measures will be in place throughout the trial's conduct.
 However, even with these measures, treatment interruptions do still entail risk and promise no anticipated benefit.

-These points must be made clear in an informed consent for individuals contemplating any interruption in their antiretroviral therapy.
+These points must be made clear in an informed consent process for individuals contemplating any interruption in their antiretroviral therapy.

 A pause in antiretroviral therapy-with careful eligibility criteria, frequent clinical and laboratory monitoring, and clear criteria for ART re-initiation-is a safe and acceptable strategy to evaluate the efficacy of VRC01 in this population of antiretroviral-treated HIV-infected adults.
-Current and prior studies of immunebased therapy, including a subgroup analysis of the SMART study, support the value, safety and acceptability of interruptions in antiretroviral therapy to assess virologic efficacy in this context (27, 35, 65, 73, 80, 83-87).
-In addition, while there remains uncertainty regarding how best to measure the latent HIV reservoir, several recent studies of participants undergoing similar short-term interruptions in antiretroviral therapy have noted no persistent changes in the size of the latent reservoir of infected CD4+ T cells following re-suppression by ART, based on the measures currently thought to reflect HIV reservoir size (73-80).
-Specifically, ATI with intensive monitoring evaluating time to viral rebound has been advanced as a careful approach to utilizing a pause in ART to allow observation and insight regarding novel therapeutic approaches to control HIV off ART (61, 88, 89).
+Current and prior studies of immune-based therapy, including a subgroup analysis of the SMART study, support the value, safety and acceptability of interruptions in antiretroviral therapy to assess virologic efficacy in this context (21, 48, 54, 86, 93, 101-105).
+In addition, while there remains uncertainty regarding how best to measure latent HIV reservoirs, several recent studies of participants undergoing similar short-term interruptions in antiretroviral therapy have noted no persistent changes in the size of the latent reservoir of infected CD4+ T cells following re-suppression by ART, based on the measures currently thought to reflect HIV reservoir size (21, 93-99).
+Specifically, ATI with intensive monitoring evaluating time to viral rebound has been advanced as a careful approach to provide insight regarding novel therapeutic approaches to control HIV off ART (79, 106, 107).

-2.8 An AMP ATI
+2.5 An AMP ATI